-COA 2.2.10 Public Access Inventory.
+1 2 to obtain title, easements or other ownership interest in areas commonly used for public access.
+3 4 5 6 7 COA 2.2.840 Public Access Inventory.
 Escambia County shall maintain and update on a two-year cycle an inventory of public beach access facilities, including those in the coastal area, and periodically survey conditions at those sites.

-COA 2.2.11 Publicly-Maintained Shoreline.
+8 9 10 11 COA 2.2.911 Publicly-Maintained Shoreline.
 Escambia County shall provide public access to shoreline nourished at public expense.
 This access shall be provided at one-half mile intervals or less, as practical.

-OBJ COA 2.3 Beach and Dune Protection

-Protect beaches and dunes and restore degraded beach and dune systems.

-COA 2.3.1 Dune Protection and Enhancement.
+L2 L3 OBJ COA 2.3 Beach and Dune Protection L4 L5 Protect beaches and dunes and restore degraded beach and dune systems.
+16 POLICIES 17 18 19 20 21 22 COA 2.3.1 Dune Protection and Enhancement.
 Escambia County shall protect and enhance the primary dune and other dune systems as appropriate.
 The County will seek funding for dune enhancement projects through the LMS.
-Dune enhancement projects may include the planting of native salt tolerant vegetation, installation of sand fences, beach/dune nourishment, and other similar activities that assure the existence, integrity and function of dunes.

-COA 2.3.2 Shoreline Protection Zones.
-Escambia County shall establish shoreline protection zones and preserve beaches, dunes and other shoreline resources.
+Dune enhancement projects may include the planting of native salt-tolerant vegetation, installation of sand fences, beach/dune nourishment, and other similar activities that assure the existence, integrity, and function of dunes.
+23 24 25 26 27 28 29 30 31 32 COA 2.3.2 Shoreline Protection Zones.
+Escambia County shall establish shoreline protection zones and preserve beaches, dunes, and other shoreline resources.
 For all gulf-front properties, the protection zone shall commence at the mean high water line and run landward to the 1975 Coastal Construction Control Line (CCCL).
 The County shall regulate within the zone by requiring a landward setback greater than or equal to the 1975 CCCL boundary for major structures, minor structures, and uninhabitable major structures.
-To prevent takings, Pensacola Beach gulf-front properties that have an insufficient building area to rebuild or redevelop may request a variance to allow reconstruction of a similar structure provided that intrusion into Shoreline Protection Zone is reduced to the maximum extent possible.

-COA 2.3.3 Beach and Shoreline Regulations.
+To prevent-takings, Pensacola Beach gulf-front properties that have an insufficient building area to rebuild or redevelop may request a variance to allow reconstruction of a similar structure provided that intrusion into Shoreline Protection Zone is reduced to the maximum extent possible.
+35 36 37 38 39 40 COA 2.3.3 Beach and Shoreline Regulations.
 Escambia County shall protect beach and shoreline systems.
-These regulating provisions shall be reviewed annually for the Comprehensive Plan Implementation Annual Report and updated as necessary to address concerns and issues including, but not limited to, the following:

-- a.
-"White Sand" regulations;

-- b.
-Shoreline protection zone;

-- c.
-CCCL-related regulations;

-- d.
-Dune replenishment, enhancement and re-vegetation programs;
+These regulating provisions shall be reviewed annually for the Comprehensive Plan Implementation Annual Report and updated as necessary to address concerns and issues including, but not limited to, the following: 12 13 14 a.
+"White Sand" regulations; b.
+Shoreline protection zone; c.
+CCCL-related regulations; d.
+Dune replenishment, enhancement, and re-vegetation.

-and